Government Autonomous College, Rourkela

 Government Autonomous College is a state-run co-ed undergraduate and postgraduate college located in the town of Panposh in Rourkela city, Odisha, India.
 The college was established in 1961 as Government Science College but was later renamed as Government Autonomous College.
 The institution upholds the development of majority of student's mostly coming from economically weaker sections and Scheduled Tribe.
-The college is Accredited by NAAC with grade ['B'] certification.
+The college is accredited by NAAC with grade 'B' certification.

-Presently Dr. Bijay Behera is the principal.
 The college has also center for Indira Gandhi National Open University for distance learners.